 In addition to the necessary coursework, you will also be responsible for conducting your own scholarly research and reporting on the findings at the end of your program.
-This is called a dissertation, and is fundamental to a doctorate program.
-The duration of your research will depend on your topic, and methodology used.
+This is called a dissertation and is fundamental to a doctorate program.
+The duration of your research will depend on your topic, and the methodology used.

 Theories of higher education student development